isabelntho/isabelntho/README.md

 ...

 I'm currently studying on the Masters in Environmental Sciences at the University of Geneva.
-I'm passionate about all things geospatial.

 ![Twitter Follow](https://img.shields.io/twitter/follow/isabelnthomas?label=Follow%20me%20on%20Twitter&style=social)